 • Typically, planning efforts for the annual UMF Earth Day Celebration take place each year in December and into the following year.
 However, due to the Covid-19 Pandemic, available resources and staffing efforts have been reduced.
-An online or virtual event is being considered for 2021.
-Event partners include UMF, Mott Community College, Kettering University, and other community organizations.
+Discussions among event partners (UMF, Mott Community

+College, Kettering University, and other community organizations) have not yet identified an alternative event plan.

-PIP Activity C urrent St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) In 2010-2011, meet with local watershed/creek groups to identify joint activities and opportunities to meet permit requirements.
+PIP Activity Current Stat atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) In 2010-2011, meet with local watershed/creek groups to identify joint activities and opportunities to meet permit requirements.
 Identify local creek/watershed groups, etc. timeframes, staffing and participation opportunities.
 This information will be kept on file.
 FY 2011-2012 (mid-year) < ~ In 2011-2012, develop a participation plan for all campuses.
 Keep records of meetings attended, possible opportunities for coordination with local groups, etc. This information will be kept on file.
-FY 2011-2012 (annual) ✓ √ In 2012-2013, implement the participation plan.
+FY 2011-2012 (annual) ~ ✓ In 2012-2013, implement the participation plan.
 Tally the number of meetings attended for annual reporting (as detailed in goals above).
-FY 2012-2013 (annual) ✓ ✓ iv.
+FY 2012-2013 (annual) ~ ~ iv.
 Illicit Discharge Elimination Program (IDEP)